-MINIMUM SETBACK GUIDELINE

-Slope Factor H 1 x 1.0 H x 1.5 H x 2.0

-Lateral River Erosion of Top Slope No Erosion 2 Minor Active Erosion Major Active Erosion 3

-Slope Steepness >15 to 50% 51 to 100% More than 100%

-(>8.5 to 26.6 degrees) (27.0 to 45 degrees)

-Slope Failure on Bank No Failure, Minor Active, Major Active

-Minor 4 Inactive Major 5 Inactive Failure

-Past & Existing Anthropogenic No Disturbance Major Disturbance
+MINIMUM SETBACK GUIDELINE Slope Factor H 1 x 1.0 H x 1.5 H x 2.0 Lateral River Erosion of Top Slope No Erosion 2 Minor Active Erosion Major Active Erosion 3 Slope Steepness >15 to 50% 51 to 100% More than 100% (>8.5 to 26.6 degrees) (27.0 to 45 degrees) Slope Failure on Bank No Failure, Minor Active, Major Active Minor4 Inactive Major5 Inactive Failure Past & Existing Anthropogenic Disturbance 6 No Disturbance Major Disturbance Proposed Anthropogenic Minor to Moderate Major Disturbance Disturbance Disturbance

-Disturbance 6 to Moderate

-Proposed Anthropogenic Minor to Moderate Major Disturbance

-Disturbance Disturbance

-1 The valley bank height, H is defined as the vertical distance from the valley crest to the toe of slope.
-The toe of slope may be found either where the valley bank meets a terrace or where it directly enters the water course.

-2 An abandoned slope with the toe protected by a terrace

-3 Occurs on an outside bend of a river meander or opposite an island

-4 Minor refers to shallow slope failures, surface sloughing

-5 Major refers to deep seated slope failures involving the entire valley bank

-6 Human-induced disturbance such as excavating, filling, recontouring, drainage works, reservoirs, mining and tunnelling, utilities and roads
+- 1 The valley bank height, H is defined as the vertical distance from the valley crest to the toe of slope.
+The toe of slope may be found either where the valley bank meets a terrace or where it directly enters the water course. - 2 An abandoned slope with the toe protected by a terrace - 3 Occurs on an outside bend of a river meander or opposite an island - 4 Minor refers to shallow slope failures, surface sloughing - 5 Major refers to deep seated slope failures involving the entire valley bank - 6 Human-induced disturbance such as excavating, filling, recontouring, drainage works, reservoirs, mining and tunnelling, utilities and roads

-Figure 20.1 - Idealized Drawing of River Valley
+Figure 13.1 - Idealized Drawing of River Valley

-- 20.2 Notwithstanding section 20.1, development within the setback distances calculated using the General Guidelines for Setbacks on Land Adjacent to Steep Valley Banks (>15%) indicated in Table 1 and Figures 20 and 20.1 may be allowed on the basis of a geotechnical report or other acceptable soils studies prepared by an engineer qualified in the field of soils analysis which defines a safe development setback at the discretion of the Development Authority. - 20.3 Regardless of slopes contained within a proposed development site, the Development Authority and Subdivision Authority may require soils tests, a geotechnical report, other analyses and reports, and recommendations prepared by a qualified professional to be provided in support of any development permit application or subdivision application where they are of the opinion there is a potential risk for soil failures of any type, including subsidence and erosion. - 20.4 Notwithstanding that a use of land may be permitted or discretionary in a land use district, where in the opinion of the Development Authority there is a potential risk for soil failures of any type, including subsidence and erosion, the Development Authority may require any conditions as deemed appropriate on a development permit approval, including but not limited to: - (a) limiting or restricting development on the parcel or applying special setbacks to address the location of improvements on the site; - (b) requiring certifications from qualified professionals verifying any aspects of the proposal or conditions of approval, such as top and toe of slope, setback buffer zones, and compliance with building setback requirements and structural building plans; - (c) other conditions to ensure the development is safe as reasonably possible. - 20.5 The Development Authority and Subdivision Authority may require a flood risk analysis, flood mapping, structural building and flood proofing plans, and/or other reports, analysis and plans prepared by a qualified professional to determine feasibility, suitability, and potential mitigation measures for development permit applications or subdivision applications for properties located in any river valley, drainage course, or within 100 feet (30.48 m) of the high water mark of other waterbodies such as lakes, ponds, reservoirs, creeks, canals, and drainage rights-of-way, both natural and man-made, or in any circumstance where in the opinion of the applicable Authority there is potential risk for flooding.
+- 13.2 Notwithstanding section 13.1, development within the setback distances calculated using the General Guidelines for Setbacks on Land Adjacent to Steep Valley Banks (>15%) indicated in Table 1 and Figures 13.1 and 13.2 may be allowed on the basis of a geotechnical report or other acceptable soils studies prepared by an engineer qualified in the field of soils analysis which defines a safe development setback at the discretion of the Development Authority. - 13.3 Regardless of slopes contained within a proposed development site, the Development Authority and Subdivision Authority may require soils tests, a geotechnical report, other analyses and reports, and recommendations prepared by a qualified professional to be provided in support of any development permit application or subdivision application where they are of the opinion there is a potential risk for soil failures of any type, including subsidence and erosion. - Notwithstanding that a use of land may be permitted or discretionary in a land use district, where in the opinion of the Development Authority there is a potential risk for soil failures of any type, including subsidence and erosion, the Development Authority may require any conditions as deemed appropriate on a development permit approval, including but not limited to: - (a) limiting or restricting development on the parcel or applying special setbacks to address the location of improvements on the site;